schibsted/spid-tech-docs/resources/articles/selfservice/access.md

 ## In order to access Self Service

-You will need to register your work e-mail as a SPiD user on the environment you will work on:
+You will need to register your work e-mail as a SchAcc user on the environment you will work on:
 <table class="sectioned mbl" width="100%">
   <tr>
     <th>Environment</th>